Hope. Healing. Support.

 Topics of Specialization

-I specialize in working with people experiencing grief, bereavement and loss but I also support folks with anxiety, depression, trauma, body image issues and finding meaning and purpose in life.
-Though not central to every issue presented by my clients, I have found grief hiding at the heart of many issues not identified as such.
+I specialize in working with people experiencing grief, bereavement and loss.
+I also support folks with anxiety, depression, trauma, body image issues, finding meaning and purpose in life and more.
+Though not central to every issue presented by my clients, grief is often a key component underlying other issues.

 • Grief and bereavement